 SUMMARY

 The Uneekor EYE XO is another premium overhead launch monitor.
-Unlike the portable monitors listed in this article, the EYE XO is meant to sit in place in your indoor golf simulator setup.
+Unlike the portable monitors in this article, the EYE XO is meant to sit in your indoor golf simulator setup.

-The EYE XO has two high speed cameras that record your swing area in over 3000 frames per second (FPS).
+The EYE XO has two high-speed cameras that record your swing area in over 3000 frames per second (FPS).
 It can track balls hit as low as 10 centimeters and as much as 435 yards.
-Compared to other monitors, the EYE XO tracks a lot more data points – over 20!
+The EYE XO tracks more data points than other monitors – over 20!

-Unlike Foresight above, EYE XO both comes with its own sim software called View and supports E6 Connect, The Golf Club 2019, and Creative Golf 3D.
+Unlike Foresight above, EYE XO has its own sim software, View, and also supports E6 Connect, The Golf Club 2019, and Creative Golf 3D.

 HOW IT WORKS